anikush-yes/Cypress-ToDoList-tests/README.md

 ## 🗒️ Notes

-The test for footer text contains a typo in "toodo" instead of "todo".
+• The test for footer text contains a typo in "toodo" instead of "todo".

-The placeholder test should check for "What needs to be done?" instead of "What need's to be done?".
+• The placeholder test should check for "What needs to be done?" instead of "What need's to be done?".

-Ensure the cy.visit URL is correct and accessible before running the tests.

 ## 🪪 License